 My contractions resumed around 6 pm that day--the same, 5 minutes apart and very intense.
 Having just gone through this the night before, I waited a lot longer to text Rachel.
 The contractions were starting to get to me, so I decided to let her know.
 Jaimy came to check on me again around 3 am Monday morning.
 She checked me and found me to be about 4 cm dilated.
 She felt something was a little off and thought maybe the baby's head was asynclitic (off-center).
 That wasn't the best news, but nonetheless, I was very happy to hear that some tangible progress was being made and labored on.
 I felt my contractions very sharply in my low back.
 They did seem to get more intense but remained about 5-6 min apart.

 Jaimy checked me again around 8 am and found me to be 7 cm dilated!
 We all rejoiced a little, thinking I would soon be able to push my baby out.
 Justin began filling the tub and we both got in.
 The water felt amazing.
 It allowed me to relax and made my contractions space out to about 10 min apart.
 I tried to sleep in the minutes in between contractions and was rebuilding some strength.
 During this, Rachel arrived and after some time suggested that I get out so we could see what was going on.
 Rachel discovered that Atlas had flipped posterior and was indeed asynclitic.
 His head was tilted in my pelvis and wasn't assisting my cervix in continuing to dilate since it didn't have the pressure of his head.
-My contractions quickly returned to about 5 min apart and were very very intense.
+My contractions quickly returned to about 5 min apart and were very, very intense.
 I felt like I had to pee after every contraction and tried to.
 I also tell my mommas to make sure to drink plenty of water and use the bathroom frequently.
 I'm not sure what happened exactly, I was definitely staying hydrated and I thought I had been using the bathroom enough, but somehow his tilted head had pinched my bladder.
 When I sat down to pee after a contraction, only a few drops would come out.
 It reminded me of the sensation of having a UTI.
 At the time, I didn't think too much into it.
-I figured maybe contractions just gave me the sensations as if I needed to pee but didn't really.
+I figured maybe contractions just gave me the sensations as if I needed to pee but didn't really need to.

 After a couple hours of laboring and being very vocal about it (moaning way more than I imagined I would), Rachel began to assist me while breathing through some different postures.
 She began to manually work on helping Atlas align his head.
 She moved something in just the best way and I was able to release my bladder.... all over the floor (and probably all over Rachel, Justin, and Jaimy--sorry guys!).
 As soon as I did, though, my contractions eased up significantly.
 The intensity was partly caused by my super full bladder.
 I've never been so happy to pee in my life.

-After hours of breathing through different postures on the floor, on the toilet, and even one standing with my left leg up as high as I could get it in a lunge type position, I was starting to get really really exhausted.
+After hours of breathing through different postures on the floor, on the toilet, and even one standing with my left leg up as high as I could get it in a lunge type position, I was starting to get really, really exhausted.
 Justin and I got in and out of the tub multiple times throughout the day.
 (Thanks babe for doing the heavy lifting--keeping the water nice and warm for us!)
-It was my place to take a break and relax my low back, which was screaming at me.
+It was my place to take a break and relax my low back… which was screaming at me.
 I didn't want to eat anything because the intensity of my contractions made me feel sick at the idea of food.

 Rachel explained to me that whichever posture felt the most intense was probably the posture that would do the most work in helping Atlas get in the best position, and that as I should try to stay in that position for as long as I could bare it.
 As I laid on the ground with my left knee up as high as I could get it, I was trying not to yell out in pain, and despite Justin being with me and telling me I was doing so great, I began to feel really scared that something was wrong with my body.
-I have mild-to-moderate scoliosis and the thought that my uneven hips wouldn't let my baby come out kept repeating in my head.
-These negative thoughts caused me to I begin to lose the ability to manage my contractions.
+I have mild-to-moderate scoliosis and a thought that my uneven hips wouldn't let my baby come out kept repeating in my head.
+These negative thoughts caused me to begin to lose the ability to manage my contractions.
 I had allowed the negative self-talk to consume the positivity everyone was giving me and I just wanted out.
 I got off the floor and into the tub and began to cry.